WilliamTjonndal/IT3212/assignment3/Group 25.md

 </em>
 </p>

-Basic models like `SVM` and `MLP` performed well, but they are biased towards the majority "Graduate" class despite oversampling.\
+Basic models like `SVM` and `MLP` performed well, but they are biased towards the majority **Graduate** class despite oversampling.\
 The best overall model is `Random Forest`, with an accuracy of 78.8%.
 It is robust to less relevant features which turns out to be especially important for our dataset since several features turned out to be less relevant than expected for this model.
 Furthermore, it also captures nonlinear relationships and interactions between factors that influence student persistence.\
 `Radial Basis Function Support Vector Machine` came in second with 76.6% accuracy. `RBF SVM` does not scale as well as `Random Forest` with the number of samples and features, so it does not fully explore complex interactions as efficiently as `Random Forest`.\
 `Multilayer perceptrons` come after with an accuracy of 75.9%.
-Neural networks need a lot of data to learn complex patterns, with only 4,425 rows, `MLP` cannot generalize as well.\
+Neural networks need a lot of data to learn complex patterns, with only 4,425 rows, `MLP` cannot generalize as well as the better performing models.\
 The `Logistic regression` models comes in fourth place with an accuracy 75.7%.
 We believe that dropout risk depends not only on linear interactions, meaning linear models like `Logistic regression` cannot capture them as well.
 Finally, `Decision Trees` come in last place with an accuracy of 67.9%.
 A single `Decision Tree` performs the worst most likely because it is a high-variance model, so even small changes in the training data can lead to very different trees which makes its predictions unstable and prone to overfitting.

-Bagging emerged as the strongest overall approach because the student-performance dataset contains noise and overlapping class boundaries (Dropout and Enrolled overlap in terms of features).
+Bagging emerged as the strongest overall approach because the student-performance dataset contains overlapping class boundaries (Graduate and Enrolled overlap in terms of features) and features that the models consider less relevant.
 All of this benefits from the variance reduction that comes from using bagging.
-Despite this, bagging did not completely resolve the bias models had towards "Graduate".\
+Despite this, bagging did not completely resolve the bias most models had towards graduates.\
 Once again `Random Forest` performed the best, because it already implements bagging in addition to bootstrap sampling by design.\
 `Bagging with Decision Trees` comes after, performing much better than before with an accuracy of 77.8%.
 It performs much better because it combines many trees, reducing overfitting and variance compared to a single tree.\
 `Bagging with Support Vector Machines` performed slightly better than before with 77.2% accuracy.
 Combining multiple `SVM` models on different bootstrap samples reduces variance and smooths out individual model errors.\
-`Bagging with Multilayer perceptrons` perfoemed about the same, with an accuracy increase of about 0.03%.
+`Bagging with Multilayer perceptrons` performed about the same, with an accuracy increase of about 0.03%.
 We get almost no improvement because neural networks like `MLP` are already high-variance and flexible models. `Bagging with MLPs` is not considered a suitable method for improving the performance of the aforementioned method.
 Finally, `Bagging with Logistic regression` performed the same, with an accuracy increase of only 0.02%. `Logistic Regression` is a low-variance and linear model, so averaging multiple models doesn't do much.
+This model performed the best when it comes to balanced accuracy, as it is better at predicting enrolled than the other models.

 Boosting performed worse compared to bagging because its reweighting strategy forces models to focus on misclassified data which leads to overfitting.\
 `AdaBoost with Decision Trees` performed better than `AdaBoost with Logistic Regression`, with accuracies of 73.8% and 72.7% respectively.\
 `AdaBoost DT` outperforms `AdaBoost LR` because decision trees are flexible, high-variance base learners, while logistic regression is a low-variance and linear base model.

-Transfer learning performed the poorly because the new dataset was incompatible and required heavy feature dropping.
+As mentioned earlier, transfer learning performed poorly because the new dataset was incompatible and required heavy feature dropping.
+We tried our best a relevant dataset and apply transfer learning on it.
+Despite this, we didn't find a good dataset, and the model only got an accuracy of 30.5%.

+With regards to our problem to our real world problem, we believe that using the `Random Forest` model on this dataset to make predictions for student interventions, such as preventing dropout or prolonging enrollment.\
+However, should a university institution rather prioritize checking on students that are at risk of not graduating on time (enrolled), the `Logistic Regression with Bagging` model would be better at accuractly predicting those students.